-I attented a series of lessons on nude painting which used live models, and I spent hours observing, and sketching the animals in the Jardin des Plantes.
-Studying in Paris allowed me to immerse myself in ancient cultures and museum artwork.
-Later on, I endeavoured to translate, of my feelings, and perceptions into shapes, colors and materials.
+I attended a series of lessons on nude painting which used live models, and I spent hours observing, and sketching the animals of the Jardin des Plantes.
+Studying in Paris allowed me to immerse in ancient cultures and museum artwork.
+Later on, I endeavored to translate my feelings and perceptions into shapes, colors and materials.

 I experimented a lot, sometimes using Paul Klee's comments from his book "On Modern Art", or Matisse's quotes, or my own intuition.

 I like to explore different media, etching, and lithographs.
 I created four series of those on heavyweight paper in Jacques Berville's workshop in Uzès.
-In 2006, I started a series of small-sized sculptures, made from clay, thread and beads, then a mosaic artwork series named "Totems".
+In 2006, I started a series of small-sized sculptures, made of clay, thread and beads, then a mosaic artwork series named "Totems".

 I am first and foremost a color artist, and I enjoy exploring, and painting imaginary landscapes, unique characters which I find in my journeys through literature, my daily visual experiences, memories of my childhood, and unexpected subconscious ideas which pop into my head.

-In a series about the body and motherwood, she expresses her emotion with blue, black and grey colours.
-Discretion, gentleness, and share.
-But her style busts and through pure and flamboyant shades, abstract and complex evocations on which enigmatic creatures, half men half beasts, are inscribed.
-Their acid flashes make a huge contrast with large surfaces invaded by marvellous and violent red shades.
-Sometimes, her motifs are entwined with spontaneous strolls.
+In a series on the human body and motherhood, she expresses her emotions with blue, black and grey.
+Discretion, gentleness, sharing.
+But her style really bursts out through pure and flamboyant shades, abstract and complex evocations on which enigmatic, poetic and funny creatures, half men half beasts, are inscribed.
+With their slightly acid rapidity and contrasting with big solid patches invaded by sumptuous and deep red, these patterns are sometimes surrounded by spontaneously created colored stokes.